andrew-pa/jubilant-octo-rotary-phone/README.md

-Inspired by this blog post: https://funcall.blogspot.com/2025/10/the-janusian-genesis-chronicle-of.html I borrowed their initial system prompt.
+Inspired by this blog post: https://funcall.blogspot.com/2025/10/the-janusian-genesis-chronicle-of.html

+I borrowed their initial system prompt.
 (Thanks!
 This is a very cool idea!)
+Code was written almost entirely by ChatGPT 5 Codex.

 ## Usage
 - `uv install`